learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 end
 ```

 The `raise` method will cause the application to pause and print out the `params` on an error page.
-You could also see the `params` if you called `puts params.inspect`; using `puts` would simply require you to track down the data in the rails server log.
+You could also see the `params` if you called `puts params.inspect`; using `puts` would simply require you to track down the data in the Rails server log.

-If you open up the browser and navigate to an edit page, such as: `localhost:3000/post/5/edit`, and change some elements in the form and submit it, it should take you to an error page that prints out the params from the form, such as the below image:
+If you open up the browser, navigate to an edit page (such as `localhost:3000/post/6/edit`), change some elements in the form, and submit it, it should take you to an error page that prints out the params from the form, such as in the below image:

 ![Raised Exception for Update Action](https://s3.amazonaws.com/flatiron-bucket/readme-lessons/update_raised_exception.png)

-As you can see, the parameters are being passed to the update action.
+As you can see, the parameters are being passed to the `update` action.
 With that in mind, let's implement the functionality needed inside of the `update` action so that it will take the form data and update the specified record.
-Let's write some pseudo code for what the `update` action should do:
+Let's sketch out a basic flow for what the `update` action should do:

-* Query the database for the `Post` record that matched the `:id` passed to the route
+* Query the database for the `Post` record that matches the `:id` passed to the route.

-* Store the query in an instance variable
+* Store the query in an instance variable.

-* Update the values passed from the form (the update method here is the `update` method supplied from `ActiveRecord`, not the `update` method we're creating). **The update method takes a hash of the attributes for the model as its argument, e.g. `Post.find(1).update(title: "I'm Changed", description: "And here too!")**
+* Update the values passed from the form (the update method here is the `update` method supplied by Active Record, not the `update` method we're creating). **The update method takes a hash of the attributes for the model as its argument, e.g. `Post.find(1).update(title: "I'm Changed", description: "And here too!")**

-* Save the changes in the database
+* Save the changes in the database.

-* Redirect the user to the `show` page so they can see the updated record
+* Redirect the user to the `show` page so they can see the updated record.

-We'll take advantage of the `update` method so that we're not manually assigning each attribute:
+We'll take advantage of Active Record's `update` method so that we're not manually assigning each attribute:

 ```ruby
 def update